Executive Director: James Kelly

 Michelle joined Peak House in 2013 and she specializes in teaching mathematics and special education.
 Michelle is committed to student-centered learning and takes great pride in developing positive and supportive relationships with students from a diverse range of backgrounds and experiences.
 She takes a holistic approach to teaching, and focuses on the development of students’ mental health, social and emotional needs.
 Michelle has lived in several places across Canada and in Europe and loves traveling, baking, yoga, and snowboarding.
 She is a graduate from the University of British Columbia and is also an educator at Sunny Hill Health Centre for Children.

-Peak House also has a Doctor, Acupuncturist and Yoga Instructor & Aboriginal Cultural Consultant.
+Peak House also has a Doctor, Acupuncturist, Yoga Instructor & Aboriginal Cultural Consultant.